Kryptiku/Cypher/README.md

 ## 🏃🏿‍♂️‍➡️ How to Run the Project
 * Prerequisites:
   * [Node.js](https://nodejs.org/en)
+  * You will also need to provide your own API key for the captcha to work.
+    * It should be in a `.env` file at the root directory of the `my-app` folder
+    * Format for the `.env` file is:
+      * `REACT_APP_SITE_KEY= '6LfyVXIqAAAAAOlwRkh5uZrJ4tVxG6PyA1V00rTW'
+SITE_SECRET='6LfyVXIqAAAAABIjg1Gcjr3FQw5KgFQGOkRpTxHd'`

 1. Clone the repository
    ```bash
    git clone https://github.com/Kryptiku/Pathfinding_Civilization.git
    ```

-2. Open project in IDE of choice and open the **git bash** terminal and run the following commands:
+2. Open project in IDE of choice and open the `git bash` terminal and run the following commands:
    ```bash
    cd my-app
    ```